snenenenenenene/software-security-auth-proj/README.md

 ### PasswordValidator {https://stackoverflow.com/questions/34760548/how-to-validate-password-using-express-validator-npm}

-We could've used some form of regex validation instead of this package but since this fit our requirements perfectly perfectly and because of its modularity we ended up going with this npm package to validate the integrity of new passwords.
+We could've used some form of regex validation instead of this package but since this fit our requirements perfectly and because of its modularity we ended up going with this npm package to validate the integrity of new passwords.

 ```js
 var schema = new passwordValidator();